 Modern Slavery Statement

-This statement sets out DeMontfort Fine Art’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement sets out DeMontfort Fine Art’s actions to understand all potential modern slavery risks related to our business and to further put in place steps that are aimed at ensuring that there is no slavery or human trafficking in either our business or in all our supply chains.
+It has been published in accordance with the Modern Slavery Act 2015 and details action taken by us.
+This is our second annual statement.

 DeMontfort Fine Art is a publisher, distributor and retailer of fine art.
-It has a portfolio of retail galleries in the UK and on board cruise ships, operating under retail brands Whitewall Galleries, Clarendon Fine Art and Atelier Galleries.
-DeMontfort Fine Art manufactures most of its product in-house at their UK Operations Centre.
+We have a portfolio of retail galleries in the UK and on board cruise ships, operating under retail brands Whitewall Galleries, Clarendon Fine Art and Atelier Galleries.
+DeMontfort Fine Art manufactures the majority of its product in-house at our UK Operations Centre.

 The product can be categorised as follows: